Apply for student and personal loans through one streamlined online marketplace.

 - Accept the terms and conditions of your loan and receive your funds.

 From there, you’ll need to wait for your customized offer.
-Credible will send you any options that you prequalify for.
-You’re not obligated to accept any offers made.
+Credible will send you any options that you prequalify for, but if you don’t like what you get, you’re not obligated to accept.

 Deciding on a loan is a big step.
-If you think you’ve found the right one, you’ll accept the prequalification offer and apply with the lender.
-From there the time it takes to go farther in the process will vary based on the provider you’re working with.
+If you think you’ve found the right one, accept the prequalification offer and apply with the lender.
+From there, the time it takes to go farther in the process will vary based on the provider you’re working with.

-Once your funds are disbursed, it’s time to start thinking about paying it back — unfortunately, unlike federal student loans, private lenders don’t always give you a grace period.
+Once your funds are disbursed, it’s time to start thinking about paying it back.
 You might want to set up autopay linked to the account paying your funds.
-Not only does it make it less of a hassle for you to deal with your payments, some lenders offer a discount on rates (usually around 0.25%).
+Not only does it make it less of a hassle for you to deal with your payments, some lenders offer a discount on rates (usually between 0.25% to 0.5%).

 Keep track of your bank account and your loan balance — machines sometimes make mistakes that can cost you if you don’t catch them right away.
 Reach out to customer service if you notice anything that raises your eyebrows or have any questions or concerns.